AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 >[!NOTE]
 >
->This message supports the `state` attribute selector with the following possible values: `verifyerror`, `senderror`, and `sendsuccess`. `verifyerror` is set when a message is displayed due to an inline input validation failure; `senderror` is set when a backend email service reports an error; `sendsuccess` is set when email is sent successfully.
+>This message supports the `state` attribute selector with the following possible values: `verifyerror`, `senderror`, and `sendsuccess`.
+The attribute selector `verifyerror` is set when a message is displayed due to an inline input validation failure; `senderror` is set when a backend email service reports an error; `sendsuccess` is set when email is sent successfully.
 This way it is possible to style the message differently depending on the dialog box state.

 The error message can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up a message to use a ten point bold font, have 25 pixels line height, 20 pixels padding on the left, use an exclamation mark icon, red text in case of an error, and no icon and green text in case of success:
+Example - To set up a message to use a ten point bold font.
+And, it must have 25 pixels line height, 20 pixels padding on the left, use an exclamation mark icon, red text if there is an error, and no icon and green text if there is success:

 ```
 .s7videoviewer .s7emaildialog .s7dialogerrormessage[state="verifyerror"] {